Oil prices today: Oil trades sideways as traders look for Middle East peace deal

 Get the first look at the digital newspaper, curated daily stories and breaking headlines delivered to your inbox.

-Futures for the S&P/ASX 200 pointed 0.4 per cent higher as the local share market bids to avoid a fourth straight week of losses stoked by fears an energy supply shock will force interest rates as high as 4.85 per cent later this year.
+Local shares are seeking to avoid a fourth straight week of losses stoked by fears an energy supply shock will force interest rates as high as 4.85 per cent later this year.
+On Wednesday headline inflation for February reached 3.7 per cent and the Reserve Bank has warned it expects price rises to climb further later in 2026.

 Gold prices also edged higher to $US4515 an ounce to claw back three weeks of heavy losses since the war erupted on February 27.